About the Journal

 Review Process

 Submitted manuscripts will be assigned to one of the journal editors.
+As part of the initial quality assessment, each article will undergo plagiarism detection through iThenticate.
 The editor will promptly assess the manuscript and will decide if it is likely to meet the requirement of providing a major advance in a particular field and describing a sufficient body of work to support that claim; if so, it will be sent out for peer review.
-The editor then make a decision based on the reviewers' comments.
+The editor then make a decision based on the reviewers’ comments.
 There are several types of decision possible:

 • Accept the manuscript as submitted